 - Natural Flavor

-Again, the company doesn't list whether the product can be cross-contaminated, so if you are celiac, you need to decide whether to try it.
+Again, the company doesn't list whether the product can be cross-contaminated, so if you are celiac, you must decide whether to try it.

-Of course, you can make your own taco seasoning with chili powder, ground cumin, black pepper, salt, paprika, dried oregano, onion powder, garlic powder, and red pepper flakes.
+Of course, you can make your taco seasoning with chili powder, ground cumin, black pepper, salt, paprika, dried oregano, onion powder, garlic powder, and red pepper flakes.
 If you want to make homemade seasoning, this taco seasoning recipe is one of my favorites!
+Also, see Is Mrs. Dash Gluten Free.

 Check out these articles to see which meal ingredients are gluten free.